-What Grit Sandpaper For Drywall
+What Grit Sandpaper Should You Use for Drywall

 Sanding is a crucial step in creating a smooth, clean surface for your plasterboard project.
 You must choose the best sanding method for your job from the many available possibilities.
 First, think about whether power sanding (as opposed to hand sanding) and/or wet sanding (as opposed to dry sanding) are feasible for your project and budget.
 The method you use and the compound you are sanding will determine which grit sandpaper is best for a plasterboard project.